New Afghanistan Party

 New Afghanistan Party (حزب افغانستان نوین, Hezb-e Afghanistan Naween or Naveen) is a political party in Afghanistan led by Yunus Qanuni.
 The party was founded in 2004, as Qanuni moved away from the National Movement of Afghanistan.

-In April 2005 Qanuni took the initiative to form the National Understanding Front of Afghanistan as a broad opposition alliance.
-The front did however become inactive after a couple of months.
+In April 2005 Qanuni formed the National Understanding Front of Afghanistan as a broad opposition alliance.
+However, the front became inactive after a couple of months.
 In December 2005 an agreement was reached between Qanuni and Burhanuddin Rabbani, and the party and a section of the National Movement of Afghanistan would merge into Jamiat-e Islami.
 By 2006 there were conflicting reports on whether the merger had actually been effective.